nvassilyev/afriberta-extend/README.md

-We fine-tune the AfriBERTa model on three African languages: Xhosa, Arabic, and Yoruba.
-We perform fine-tuning via Masked Language Modeling (MLM) followed by Named Entity Recognition (NER) tasks.
+This repository contains code for fine-tuning the AfriBERTa model on three African languages: Xhosa, Arabic, and Yoruba.
+We first do continued MLM pretraining on the [AfroMAFT corpus](https://zenodo.org/record/6990611) followed by NER finetuning on the [MasakhaNER 2.0 dataset](https://github.com/masakhane-io/masakhane-ner/tree/main/MasakhaNER2.0).
 Different embedding and tokenizer configurations are explored to evaluate their impact on the performance of the models.
-Data and models not uploaded due to space constraints.

 ## Results